kreibaum/pacosako/README.md

 If you are running this in gitpod, then the server should be started automatically and the frontend will be rebuild when you save.

+In the future anyway, I have not configured that yet.

 When running manually, follow those instructions

     # In one terminal, run elm-live to continuously rebuild the elm code